Temps and termites are on the rise. Schedule your free inspection today.

 Flies can be a big nuisance to anyone and their constant buzzing around can really get on your nerves.
 For businesses, particularly those in the food and pharmaceutical industries, they can be a huge concern due to the impact they can have on consumer health.
+For these industries, we recommend looking at our commercial pest control services.

-However, flies can be quite fascinating creatures.
+However, flies can also be quite fascinating creatures.
 Their breeding, feeding, and even moving habits are quite different from ours and can actually be quite interesting.

 Below is a list of facts about flies you need to know.

-A house fly will regurgitate digestive juices onto solid foods and these juices break down the food into small pieces, allowing them to use their mouthparts, called proboscis, to drink the meal.
+house fly will regurgitate digestive juices onto solid foods and these juices break down the food into small pieces, allowing them to use their mouthparts, called proboscis, to drink the meal.

 Like butterflies, flies can taste food using their feet!